scottcanoni/node-folder-gallery/README.md

 Node Folder Gallery
 ====

 Display a gallery of images and folders with thumbnails using Node.
 Allows for deep linking to specific folders and images which show EXIF data from the file.
-Uses ExpressJS, Imagemagick, EXIF, and Memory Cache.
+Uses ExpressJS, EJS, Imagemagick, EXIF, and Memory Cache.

 Features:
 ----